 While the initial filings of this lawsuit do not indicate whether the plaintiff took her SUV to an Acura repair shop, it should be noted that the 2019 recall by Honda Motors was highly technical; it addressed issues related to sodium particulates, which can be found in many automotive fuels, and which can clog some of the precise and tiny components of modern fuel pumps.

-This problem is more likely to happen in warmer climates and when vehicles are traveling at higher speeds, which would explain why the main plaintiffs are Florida drivers.
-It would not be unreasonable to think that this issue could occur to Acura SUV owners driving down I-440 in the midst of a hot Raleigh summer.
+This problem is more likely to happen in warmer climates and when vehicles are traveling at higher speeds.
+This would explain why the bulk of the plaintiffs are Florida drivers.
+It would not be unreasonable to think that this issue could occur to Acura SUV owners.
+SUV owners driving down I-440 in the midst of a hot Raleigh summer.

-In some cases, the first fuel pump component to fail would be its motor, and this is more likely to happen when external temperatures are higher.
-Fuel pumps are tasked with regulating fuel pressure, and they may cause the vehicle to lose power under stress because the right amount and mixture of gasoline is not being achieved.
+In some cases, the first fuel pump component to fail would be its motor.
+This type of fuel delivery failure is more likely to happen when external temperatures are higher.
+Fuel pumps are tasked with regulating fuel pressure.
+In other words, their role is providing the right amount and mixture of gasoline.

 The definitive sign of a fuel pump that no longer works would be noticed when the car no longer starts.
-If you get a solid crank when turning the key but the engine does not come alive, it is very possible that the pump is no longer delivering fuel.
+Do you get a solid crank when turning the key but the engine does not come alive?
+If so, it’s possible the pump is no longer delivering fuel.

 Known Acura Repair Issues